Ramsey problems for Berge hypergraphs: Acknowledgements

-Research of Gerbner was supported by the J\'anos Bolyai Research Fellowship of the Hungarian Academy of Sciences and by the National Research, Development and Innovation Office -- NKFIH, grant K 116769.
+Research of Gerbner was supported by the J\'anos Bolyai Research Fellowship of the Hungarian Academy of Sciences and by the National Research, Development and Innovation Office -- NKFIH, grant K 116769, KH 130371 and SNN 129364.

 Research of Methuku was supported by the National Research, Development and Innovation Office -- NKFIH, grant K 116769.